KellyKimble/Jssor-KO/README.md

 # Jssor-KO
-JSSOR Sliders using KnockOut to display multiple updatable instances
+Use JSSOR Sliders with KnockOut to create/destroy/control multiple instances easily and dynamically.